720p vs 1080p: When Is It Time To Upgrade Your TV?

 Most times, if it’s just for general use, then the 720p option will be perfect.

-However, if you want to upgrade your current digital TV, then 1080p would be the best option.
-You can also enjoy a bigger screen with this option.
-This is also the best TV to get if you plan to use it as a big computer monitor.
-Just make sure not to set it at 1920×1080 resolution because the icons and text will become too small.
+ou can also enjoy a bigger screen with this option.
+This is also the best TV to get if you plan to use it as a giant computer monitor.

 The Verdict

-Depending on the size of the TV, how far away you sit when watching it, and what content you watch on it, you may not see that much of a benefit to upgrading.
-The most important thing is understanding what all the specifications you encounter mean and knowing what your needs are.
+Depending on the size of the TV, how far away you sit when watching it, and what content you watch on it, you may not see much of a benefit to upgrading.

 I’m not going to tell you that upgrading your TV is a bad decision, but it might not be the best bang for your buck.